Karna98/GSoC-2020-Report/README.md

       - *Outcome/s:*

-         Role based access was successfully set up.
+         Set up Role-based access successfully.

    - **Strong Password checker.**

       - *Issue/s:*

-         To implement a password checker to make password harder to crack and secure.
+         To implement a password checker to make the password harder to crack and secure.

-      - *Solution:*

-         Implemented password checker by checking it against previously used password and most commonly used passwords.

       - *Outcome/s:*

-         Password checker implemented to set up more secure password.
+         Password checker implemented to set up a more secure password.

    - **Implement Password Retrieval.**